LarsTinnefeld/Homepage_experiment_testing/README.md

 # A/B Testing Case study: Homepage Experiment
-A notebook to perform a test process for analyzing the impact of an experiment.
+A test process for analyzing the impact of an experiment.

 **Lars Tinnefeld**, 2021-01-23